-London Irish v Exeter (Sat)
+Irish record rare double over Exeter

-Premiership: London Irish v Exeter Chiefs (Sat)
+Premiership: London Irish 18-14 Exeter Chiefs - Exiles record rare double over Exeter

 Last updated on .From the section Rugby Union